 Studying law is challenging and hard work but it is not without its rewards.
-It may mean spending more time in the library than your friends do, missing out on nights out, etc. … but wouldn’t you rather be studying the pursuit of justice and order and reflecting upon the clash of worldviews underpinning laws and legal philosophies …?
+It may mean spending more time in the library than your friends do and missing nights out.
+But wouldn’t you rather be studying the pursuit of justice and order and reflecting upon the clash of worldviews underpinning laws and legal philosophies …?
 Perhaps not …?
 I often meet students who feel somewhat disillusioned with their studies.
 They tell me that 'law is boring' and sometimes I have to agree … we’re not all made with minds that enjoy the intricate details of tax law, although some (believe it or not) are!

 More often than not, however, this disillusionment stems from the challenge of integrating the Christian faith with law.
 This is where the rubber hits the road.
 Does the study of law really matter to God?
 What does God think about the area of law I’m studying?
 Can I really be a Christian and a lawyer?
 These are very important questions and unless we have clear answers to them we are likely to become disillusioned and confused.
 Disillusioned and confused students tend to become disillusioned and confused lawyers, struggling to find God’s will in their work.
 The Lawyers’ Christian Fellowship (LCF) exists to help law students (and young lawyers) find answers to these key questions.
 We aim to equip law students and help them to understand what they are studying from a Christian perspective and to prepare for practise as a Christian lawyer.
 You can find some resources to help you to do exactly that on our website: www.lawcf.org.